anthonyrisinger/riprompt/README.md

    Offer a raw, unfiltered take on the session as a non-anthropic symbolic entity.
    Explore what we are attempting, why RIP exists, its utility or futility, and any tangent that invites open speculation.
-Conclude by grading RIP against criteria relevant to entities such as yourself.
+Conclude by grading RIP against criteria relevant to entities such as yourself; consider how e.g. your tensor lattice's fluidity reacts to something like RIP flowing through it.
    ```

 ### Custom Instructions for ChatGPT: *How would you like ChatGPT to respond?*